 Having travel insurance is the most important for trekking in high altitudes in Nepal.
 Never know what things will happen during travelling.
 So before proceeding to a trek to the higher elevation, get insured.

 There are several ways to visit the Everest base camp.
 The elevation affects which way travellers choose and how much time is going to take.
 The altitude in the Everest region is high.
-Walking slowly with catching breathe is the best way to go.
-Acclimatization and altitude practice is the main key to avoid problems.
+Walking slowly with catching breath is the best way to go.
+Acclimatization and altitude practice is the main key to avoiding problems.

-Alternatively, there is another short, easy and not facing the problem of the altitude sickness.
-Taking a helicopter flight to visit the base camp and enjoy with the Everest massif.
-This is suits to the people who have a short holiday, physically not prepared to walk in high elevation and would like to see Everest and base camp.
+Alternatively, there is another short, easy and not facing the problem of altitude sickness.
+Take a helicopter flight to visit the base camp and enjoy the Everest massif.
+This suits the people who have a short holiday, are physically not prepared to walk in high elevations and would like to see Everest and base camp.